Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

   Enter the destination format of the date, for instance **Y-m-d**.
 The date must be entered in the php format, see https://www.php.net/manual/de/datetime.format.php.

 - *Modifier 1*
   Enter a value for the modifier to change the source date by a certain time value.
 For instance, enter **+ 7 days** to predate the date in the source attribute always by 7 days in the destination attribute.
 You can predate a date by using a plus sign, or backdate a date by using a minus sign.

-  [comment]: <> (modifier format? ausgeschrieben oder abkürzungen wie in destination format feld?
-What format is taken if nothing is defined in the configuration?)
+You can only enter one modification per modifier.
+To add further modifications, add another modifier.

 - ![Add](/Assets/Icons/Plus03.png "[Add]") (Add)
   Click this button to add another modifier.
-You can add an unlimited number of modifiers.

-  [comment]: <> (pro modifier nur ein wert ändern? oder warum brauche ich davon mehrere?)
+Enter a further value for the modifier to change the source date by a certain time value.
+The modifier is additionally applied to the source date.
+For instance, if you enter **+ 1 month** in the first modifier and **+ 1 day** in the second modifier, the destination date is predated by 1 month and 1 day.
+You can add an unlimited number of modifiers